What is Unified Communications?

 |Best For||SMBs with a high daily call volume and a high number of geographically diverse remote/blended teams||Medium-sized businesses within the education, tech, or manufacturing industries that communicate primarily via phone||Larger-sized businesses that are rapidly growing and need a UCaaS system that offers a complete set of bundled features for internal and external communications||SMBs of 50 or fewer employees that work mainly in-office, not remotely, that need to add features a la carte instead of purchasing bundled plans||Small businesses that are current Zoom web conferencing users and need to upgrade to a UCaaS system with a primary focus on video communications|

-Below, we’ve answered some key FAQs about Unified Communications.
+Below, we’ve answered some of the most common FAQs about Unified Communications.

 Frequently asked questions

-As with any SaaS solution, the cost of UCaaS depends on the number of users and the specific plan that you need.
+As with any software subscription, UCaaS pricing depends on the number of users and the specific plan that you choose.
 Additional features will also incur extra charges.

-That being said, expect to pay roughly $32.00/user/month for a basic UCaaS system.
+That being said, expect to pay anywhere from $15/mo/user from a company like Zoom, up to $39/mo/user from a company like RingCentral for a basic UCaaS system.

 Though compliance and security may vary according to provider, high-quality UCaaS systems will have: